WheteThunger/VehicleStorage/README.md

 #### Notes

 - Additional storage containers will drop their items when the vehicle is destroyed.
-- Compatible with [Claim Vehicle Ownership](https://umod.org/plugins/claim-vehicle-ownership), allowing storage to dynamically change when a player claims a vehicle.
+- Compatible with [Claim Vehicle](https://umod.org/plugins/claim-vehicle), allowing storage to dynamically change when a player claims a vehicle.
 - Granting permission to a user, granting permission to a group, or adding a user to a group will automatically add or update storage on applicable owned vehicles.

 ## Limitations